nodejs/nodejs.org/README.md

   - Initial development usually happens in English: `/pages/en`
   - `/i18n/locales/{{locale}}.json` is where global localization information lives.
   - All content is in Markdown and is per locale.
-  - The top of each Markdown file is a block of YAML (Frontmatter) for page specific localization information that is passed to various templates.
+  - The top of each Markdown file is a block of YAML (Frontmatter) for page-specific localization information passed to various templates.
   - The bulk of the Markdown content for each page is referenced as `{children}` on their respective JSX Layout (`layouts/`)

 ## Contributing

 This project adopts the Node.js [Code of Conduct][].

 Any person who wants to contribute to the Website is welcome!
-Please read [Contributing Guidelines][] and see the [Figma Design][] to understand better the structure of this repository.
+Please read [Contribution Guidelines][] and see the [Figma Design][] to understand better the structure of this repository.

 ### To translate content into other languages

-If you want to help translate to other languages or improve existing translations, it isn't necessary to work from GitHub.
-You can and should do it through Crowdin, this is the correct workflow.
+If you want to help translate to other languages or improve existing translations, it is optional to work from GitHub.
+You can and should do it through Crowdin; this is the correct workflow.

-Crowdin is an online tool that facilitates the user experience for the translator, here is more information:
+Crowdin is an online tool that facilitates the user experience for the translator; here is more information:

 Website translations are handled via [Crowdin](https://crowdin.com/project/nodejs-website).